morinted/art_of_chording/docs/introduction/how-steno-works.md

 ### Briefs

 Ever watched a professor save time by writing "w" instead of "with"?
 Have you ever written "brb" in a text chat instead of "be right back"?
-A **brief (short for abbreviation)** in stenography is a shortcut to save time.^[The natural extension of abbreviating written words is pen stenography, or written shorthand.
+This concept is used extensively in stenography: a **brief (short for abbreviation)** is a shortcut to save time.^[The natural extension of abbreviating written words is pen stenography, or written shorthand.
 Written shorthand is very similar to machine stenography in that you use a phonetic representation of sounds instead of spelling out words.
 However, written shorthand is a little slower (150WPM) and requires transcribing your shorthand notes to convert them back to longhand.]

 Single-key chords like `W` and `U` map to "with" and "you", respectively.
 There are also briefs for very long words, so the chord for "particular" is a syllable that sounds like `PLAR`; "remember" is `RER`; "government" is `GOFMT`.

 ### Customizable Dictionary

-In the steno software, there's a giant "dictionary" that maps between syllables like `LA MA` and words like "llama."
-To write the entire English language, a stenographer's dictionary is often made of over a hundred thousand entries.
+In the steno software, there's a giant "dictionary" that maps between chords like `LA MA` and words like "llama."
+To write the entire English language, a stenographer's dictionary is often made up of over 100,000 entries.
 Don't worry, the stenographer doesn't need to memorize every single entry!
 Once they know how to sound-out words from syllables, they should be able to write any word they encounter.

-**The dictionary is customizable** so as the English language develops and new words are created, the stenographer can add them to their dictionary.
+**The dictionary is customizable**.
+As the English language develops and new words are created, the stenographer can add them to their dictionary.
 This is critical for anyone writing jargon, complex terminology, or programming languages.

 Every stenographer has their own personal dictionary where they can add their own entries.
 If one stenographer were to try another stenographer's machine, the words would probably come out wrong because every dictionary is unique.^[The reason that stenographers end up with very personalized dictionaries is because even though we often learn a pretty similar "theory", we build up our own habits and preferences.
 To read more about theories, see [Theories and Dictionaries](/introduction/theories-and-dictionaries.html).]